The Continental Revolution

 Fall 2017 Public Lecture Series

-As part of the Kinder Institute’s Fall 2017 Public Lecture Series, two-time Pulitzer Prize-winning historian and University of Virginia Professor and Thomas Jefferson Foundation Chair of History Alan Taylor will give an October 4 talk entitled “The Continental Revolution,” crafting a new, more thorough narrative of the American Revolution that traces the conflict from the turbulent conditions leading up to war through the political divisions that influenced the nation’s westward trajectory in the Revolution’s immediate aftermath (see abstract below).
-Free and open to the public, the lecture will be held at 5:30PM, and we will update this post with a location when it is determined.
+As part of the Kinder Institute’s Fall 2017 Public Lecture Series, and in partnership with W.W.
+Norton & Company, two-time Pulitzer Prize-winning historian and University of Virginia Professor and Thomas Jefferson Foundation Chair of History Alan Taylor will give an October 4 talk entitled “The Continental Revolution,” crafting a new, more thorough narrative of the American Revolution that traces the conflict from the turbulent conditions leading up to war through the political divisions that influenced the nation’s westward trajectory in the Revolution’s immediate aftermath (see abstract below).
+Free and open to the public, the lecture will be held at 5:30PM in Neff Hall 204.

 The American Revolution is often portrayed as a high-minded, orderly event whose capstone, the Constitution, provided the ideal framework for a democratic, prosperous nation.
 In this lecture, Taylor gives us a different creation story in this magisterial history of the nation’s founding.